SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.ja.md

 {{< / code-tab >}}

-Now that you've configured your unicorn, you need to move on to step 3: making sure it actually worked.
+Now that you've configured your unicorn, you need to move on to step 3: making sure it worked.

 {{< code-tab >}}
   {{< code-panel language="java" >}}